Frequently Asked Questions (FAQ)

 If you live outside the City of Geneva or in the Canton of Vaud, you should contact the town hall of your commune directly.

-You can send your partnership request to the Cultural Kiosk by email at email@example.com or to the CAGI Communication Department at firstname.lastname@example.org.
-After assessing your request, the team will contact you to define the terms of the partnership and the preferential rates that will be offered to the Kiosk’s customers.
+You can send your partnership request by email to the CAGI Communication Service at email@example.com.
+After analyzing the request, the team will get back in touch to define the outlines of a potential partnership and the offer at a preferential rate that will be proposed to Kiosk customers.
+Find out more about the current kiosk partners.

 Salary and/or security deposit: the banks in the Nations neighbourhood and in certain international organizations offer the advantage of having extensive experience with international clients.
 They are the banks that will set up a security deposit for you if necessary. f you are unable to transfer the necessary funds to set up the security deposit, you can ask the lessor if they would agree to a “caution” (type of rent guarantee not requiring a deposit) .